 Prefer live drums?
 I can even provide that + extra production to give you something authentic and nothing from a soundbank or reused samples!

-I've been produced trailers for Microsoft E3's presentation for "Session" by Crea-ture Studios.
+I've produced trailers for Microsoft E3's presentation: IE "Session" by Crea-ture Studios.

 I guarantee you 100% satisfaction with as many revisions as necessary at no extra cost.